Benard18/Quotify/README.md

-# Quotify
+# Quotify Application
+This is an application based on publishing Quotes and Editing Quotes.

+##Technologies Used.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.
+1.This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.

-## Development server
+2.css/bootstrap.
+3.HTML5

+##After Cloning the Repo

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.